 Field-hunting tip

-Look in nickel-sulfide deposits, ultramafic igneous rocks country — that is the host setting where violarite typically forms.
+Look in nickel-sulfide deposits, ultramafic igneous rocks country, the host setting where violarite typically forms.
 If you start seeing pentlandite, pyrrhotite, chalcopyrite in float, you are in the right ground.
 Field specimens usually show a massive, granular, or as inclusions in other sulfides habit, so train your eye for that shape before scanning the outcrop.